fzi-forschungszentrum-informatik/Lanelet2/README.md

 * **lanelet2_validation** provides checks to ensure a valid lanelet2 map
 * **lanelet2_examples** contains tutorials for working with Lanelet2 in C++ and Python

+## Contributing

+We encourage you to contribute to Lanelet2!
+Please check out the [Contributing to Lanelet2 guide](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/blob/master/CONTRIBUTING.md) for guidelines about how to proceed.
+You can find possible open issues for contribution [here](https://github.com/fzi-forschungszentrum-informatik/Lanelet2/contribute).

 ## Citation

 If you are using Lanelet2 for scientific research, we would be pleased if you would cite our [publication](http://www.mrt.kit.edu/z/publ/download/2018/Poggenhans2018Lanelet2.pdf):